Updated June 2019

 The cattle-grid queuing at the ticket booth is difficult with a wheelchair, however, I’ve double-checked and it’s fine for wheelchair users to avoid the grid by going to the right-hand side to purchase tickets.

 Winterlight supports the Companion Card program.
 For patrons who require assistance of a companion or carer on the ice skating rink or amusement rides, a second ticket is issued at no cost to the Companion Card holder.
 Contact the Winterlight team directly on [email protected] to assist with your skating booking.

 Sessions are 45 minutes so arrive early to hire skates and you’ll be ready to hit the ice the minute the rink opens.

 We always leave BJ’s anti-tips (stabilisers) on his manual chair for ice skating but they made it harder on the ramp.
 I suggest putting the anti-tips on once you are on the ice if possible.

 There’s an accessible stand-alone large unisex bathroom facility.
 Security have it padlocked to ensure it is kept free for those that need it.
 As soon as we walked near the bathroom they quickly walked over to help open it.
 Apparently, I was the second person to take a photo that day.
 Clearly, I’m not as weird as my family would lead me to believe!

-The first hour of the event, from 11am – 12pm on Mondays, Tuesdays and Wednesdays are dedicated sensory friendly (quiet times), where music levels will be lowered and smaller crowds are expected at the event.
+The 12pm session on Mondays and Wednesdays are dedicated quiet times, where music levels will be lowered and smaller crowds are expected at the event.

 Check the accessibility and inclusion guide on the Parramatta Council website here.